ilkericyuz/excel2access/README.md

     ' 5   text-5      Yes           50

+You can also execute your own query

+    ExecuteSql(theSql As String)

-Get names of all tables in a database file ina  collection:
+Get names of all tables in a database file in a  collection:

     GetTableNames() As Collection

+Insert records:

+    InsertRecord(theTable As String, theSetFields As Collection, theSetValues As Collection)

 Insert a single record: